Hesketh 308C: Wolf–Williams FW05

 Ickx was replaced by Italian Arturo Merzario and the team still only had one car, The German Grand Prix saw Merzario qualify 21st and the race was red flag on the second lap because Brett Lunger's Surtees and Harald Ertl's Hesketh both hit Niki Lauda's Ferrari.
 Guy Edwards's Hesketh managed to avoid the Ferrari.
 All three drivers stopped and tried to get Lauda out of the flames and they were joined by Merzario, who stopped the Wolf–Williams after seeing the wreck.
 The Italian managed to make the restart but retired on lap three because of brake failure.
 Merzario retired in Austria and Holland with crashes.

 The Italian Grand Prix qualifying session on Friday was wet, so the dry session on Saturday was to provide the field with their best times.
 After this session, Brett Lunger's Surtees, Merzario and Otto Stuppacher's privately entered Tyrrell had failed to qualify.
 John Watson's Penske and the McLaren's of James Hunt and Jochen Mass qualified in eighth ninth and tenth positions, but their times were later disallowed due to fuel irregularities.

 This meant that their Friday times counted for their grid positions.
 As a result, these three drivers were the three slowest and were deemed not to have qualified, allowing Lunger, Merzario and Stuppacher on to the grid.
 Stuppacher had already left the circuit and flown back home to Austria, so could not take his place on the grid.
 This promoted Hunt back into the 26 qualifiers.
 Merzario withdrew due to brake problems) and promoted Mass, and later Guy Edwards Hesketh also decided to withdraw in order to let Watson race.

 For Canadian Grand Prix Wolf–Williams turned up with New Zealander Chris Amon in a second car but after a spin he was hit by Harald Ertl's Hesketh and both cars seriously damaged.
 Amon suffered bruising to his legs and choose not to take part in the race and the Italian qualified 24th and retired with a crash.

 Amon was replaced by Australian Warwick Brown for the United States Grand Prix East, He qualified 23rd and finished 14th, Merzario qualified 25th and retired with a crash.

-For the final race of the 1976 season, in Japan Brown was replaced by Local man Masami Kuwashima, He took part in the first practice session for the race, but proved rather slow.
-In any case, later that day his sponsors withdrew their financing of the Wolf–Williams deal, and Frank Williams promptly replaced Kuwashima with Austrian Hans Binder for the second practice session and the race itself.
-In qualifying Merzario 19th and Binder 25th, Both men retired in the race Merzario with a broken gearbox and Binder with a wheel issue.
+For the final race of the 1976 season in Japan, Brown was replaced by local driver Masami Kuwashima.
+He took part in the first two qualifying sessions for the race, but was the slowest runner except for the Maki of Tony Trimmer.
+In any case, later that day Kuwashima's sponsors withdrew their financing of the Wolf–Williams deal, and Frank Williams promptly replaced him with Austrian Hans Binder for the third practice session and the race itself.
+Merzario qualified 19th and Binder was allowed to start 25th after Williams asked for permission from the other teams.
+Both men retired in the race; Merzario with a broken gearbox and Binder with a wheel bearing failure.
 However the problem with the FW05 was the car turned out to be overweight.